Handling Property Damage

 Your Own Auto Insurance

-Pennsylvania is what is known as an “no-fault” state.
-Basically this means your first source of payment of your medical bills is your own automobile insurance.
-If you have automobile insurance, or live with a relative who has automobile insurance, you must set up a claim with that insurance company in order to have your medical bills paid.
+Pennsylvania is what is known as a “no-fault” state.
+Basically, this means your first source of payment of your medical bills is your own automobile insurance.
+If you have automobile insurance or live with a relative who has automobile insurance, you must set up a claim with that insurance company in order to have your medical bills paid.
 As long as you are not responsible for the car accident, your auto insurance rates cannot go up as a result of making a medical claim.

 Your Health Insurance

-After your medical benefits through your automobile insurance carrier are exhausted, you must now turn to your health insurance.
-Before they will pay, your health insurance will want proof that your automobile insurance carrier benefits are exhausted.
-Once they received the proof, they will pay your medical bills per the terms of your health insurance policy.
+After your medical benefits are exhausted through your automobile insurance carrier, you must now turn to your health insurance.
+Before it will pay, your health insurance will want proof that your automobile insurance carrier benefits are exhausted.
+Once it receives the proof, it will pay your medical bills per the terms of your health insurance policy.

 The Other Driver’s Insurance

 Even though you have submitted your medical bills to your auto and health insurance companies, you still have outstanding bills.
-You will submit payment of these bills to the other driver’s insurance as part of your Third Party Case.
-They will not pay unless you have abided by all the technical rules in submitting the bills to your own auto and health insurance carrier.
-They will also not pay the bills until the end of your case, either by way of settlement of the case or verdict after a trial or arbitration
+You will submit payment of these bills to the other driver’s insurance company as part of your third-party case.
+The insurance company will not pay unless you have abided by all the technical rules in submitting the bills to your own auto and health insurance carriers.
+It will also not pay the bills until the end of your case, either by way of settlement of the case or verdict after a trial or arbitration

 This is the part where you get paid.
 After the completion of the first two parts of the case, you’ve been compensated for your property damage and your medical bills have been paid.
 At this point, you may only break even.
 We want to help you get compensated for your pain and suffering, loss of earnings, and many other aspects of your car collision claim.

 Let me give you a short summary of how the third-party case works.
-On our end we will be doing everything necessary to get your case ready for either settlement or trial.
-We are reviewing police reports, taking pictures of accident scenes, interviewing witnesses, setting up claims with insurance companies, speaking with doctors and reviewing medical records, and anything else necessary to move your claim forward.
+On our end, we will be doing everything necessary to get your case ready for either settlement or trial.
+We will be reviewing police reports, taking pictures of accident scenes, interviewing witnesses, setting up claims with insurance companies, speaking with doctors and reviewing medical records, and handling anything else necessary to move your claim forward.
 We want to get everything ready to submit your case for settlement.

-While we take care of this, all we ask you to do is get the treatment necessary to make you better.
-Will take care of everything else.
-If necessary, we will refer you to healthcare providers who specialize in treating your type of serious injury, whether they be family doctors, chiropractors, orthopedists, neurologist or any other type of specialists that you might need.
-We’ve been dealing with these types of cases for over 30 years and we know the best healthcare providers in the area.
+While we take care of this, all we ask you to do is get the treatment necessary to get better.
+We will take care of everything else.
+If necessary, we will refer you to healthcare providers who specialize in treating your type of serious injury, whether they be family doctors, chiropractors, orthopedists, neurologists, or any other type of specialists you might need.
+We’ve been dealing with these types of cases for over 30 years, and we know the best healthcare providers in the area.

-Of course, if the case doesn’t settle, with your permission, we file a formal lawsuit and move the case toward resolution by either arbitration or trial.
+Of course, if the case doesn’t settle, with your permission, we’ll file a formal lawsuit and move the case toward resolution by either arbitration or trial.
 I hope this brief summary of what to expect in a third-party case helped you.
-However, if you have any questions please don’t hesitate to call the Heslin Law Firm for a free consultation at 215-332-0300.
+However, if you have any questions, please don’t hesitate to call the Heslin Law Firm for a free consultation.

-If you or a loved one has been involved in a car crash, it’s important to consult with an experienced Philadelphia car accident attorney at The Heslin Law Firm.
-We have over thirty years of experience helping injured victims recover financial compensation to help pay for medical bills, lost wages, future lost wages, and pain and suffering.
+If you or a loved one has been involved in a car crash, it’s important to consult with an experienced Philadelphia car accident attorney at the Heslin Law Firm.
+We have over 30 years of experience helping injured victims recover financial compensation to help pay for medical bills, lost wages, future lost wages, and pain and suffering.
 Holding negligent drivers liable for damages is important.
-Call our office at 215-332-0300 for a free consultation.
+Call our office for a free consultation.